 The Academy has spent over a century researching in and around the Coral Triangle, a biologically rich marine located in the western Pacific Ocean.
 Our multidisciplinary expedition teams include a mix of scientists, aquatic biologists, and educators, who, all combined are well-positioned to develop innovative solutions to help save coral reefs.

 Over the next five years, the four co-leaders of Hope for Reefs will help lead the way towards these solutions.

 From single cell interactions to reef-scale processes, Dr. Albright’s work focuses on the ability of coral reef organisms to cope with two of the world’s most pressing issues—ocean acidification and warming seas.
 Her research includes studying the reproductive success of corals under changing environmental conditions to monitoring environmental conditions in reefs worldwide to study how the ocean’s changing chemistry affects reef growth and loss.

-Research Associate and incoming Assistant Curator, Aquatic Biology
+Assistant Curator, Aquatic Biology

 Associate Curator and Follett Chair, Ichthyology

 Dr. Rocha studies the evolution and ecology of coral reef fishes, using advanced genomic methods to answer questions about the origins of fish diversity.
 Understanding the complex relationships of coral reef communities helps Rocha inform conservation policies to protect and restore their habitats.
 A leader in twilight zone research and technical diving, his current work also includes surveying marine life in mesophotic reefs.